norbusan/piwigopress/readme.txt

 * make widget configuration background white instead of transparent for readability

 = 2.25 =
-* fix some peculiarities with the category list download
+* fix some peculiarities with the album list download
 * update compatibility to 4.1

 = 2.24 =